TritonDataCenter/illumos-kvm/README.md

 Building illumos KVM requires several recent additions to illumos, so be sure your illumos is up to date.

-Verify that gcc is installed and the version you'd like to use is in your path.
+Verify that you have gcc 4.4.4 installed that is used to build illumos.
-Note that this has only been tested against the SFW version of gcc -- version 3.4.
+If you are not building this with SmartOS, you may need to modify the Makefile such that CC is pointing to the correct gcc.

 Verify that you either have SUNWmake or GNU make installed.